 In April 1999 a series of public hearings were held to gather information for a Truck/Bus Safety initiative.
 A major issue that arose in the investigation process was that there was a lack of safe available truck parking.

 The 38 page document established the difficulties drivers face when seeking safe truck parking.
-Of course the most obvious solution, to create more truck parking was advised.
+Of course the most obvious solution, “…create more truck parking…” was advised.
 Below is a sampling of the some of the other conclusions made in the National Transportation Safety Board Highway Special Investigation Report:

 • “Shippers, brokers, and consignees frequently influence truck schedules and should be an integral part of any solution to the truck parking area dilemma.”

-• “…that not enough adequate truck parking spaces are available to accommodate traffic patterns in certain locations.”
+• “…not enough adequate truck parking spaces are available to accommodate traffic patterns in certain locations.”

-• “The Federal and State governments have the responsibility to maintain highway safety and that the lack of available truck parking or the truck drivers not knowing where parking would be available can negatively impact safety.
+• “The Federal and State governments have the responsibility to maintain highway safety and that the lack of available truck parking or the truck drivers not knowing where parking is available can negatively impact safety.

 • “The prohibition against private development of rest area facilities on interstates may be an impediment to the construction of adequate truck parking.”